sbanal/kubee/README.md

     ```
     minikube tunnel
     ```
-3. In another terminal get the IP address of the nginx service.
+3. In another terminal get the IP address of the frontend service.
 Copy the IP Address under "EXTERNAL-IP" column.
     ```
     kubectl get services kubee-frontend
     ```